Strongly Secure Privacy Amplification Cannot Be Obtained by Encoder of Slepian-Wolf Code: Preliminaries

-be the divergence respectively \cite{cover}, where we take the base of the logarithm to be $e$ throughout the paper.
-By using these two quantities, we introduce three kinds of security criteria on the privacy amplification. \begin{definition} If a sequence of functions $\{f_n\}$ satisfies
+be the divergence \cite{cover}, where we take the base of the logarithm to be $e$ throughout the paper.
+By using these two quantities, we introduce three kinds of security criteria on privacy amplification.